 On the other hand beacon interval (BI) is a well known concept in 802.11, so proposed to change the definition of “CDMG SBBI” as follows:

-"China directional multi-gigabit small band beacon interval (CDMG SBBI): A value, in units of TUs, represents the length of a beacon interval (BI) operating on one of the 1.08 GHz channels of a 2.16 GHz channel for a CDMG BSS. a value that represents the number of time units (TUs) between target beacon transmission times (TBTTs) on a 1.08 GHz channel for a CDMG STA that is operating on the 1.08 GHz channel." "
+"China directional multi-gigabit small band beacon interval (CDMG SBBI): A value, in units of TUs, represents the length of a beacon interval (BI) operating on a 1.08 GHz channel.. a value that represents the number of time units (TUs) between target beacon transmission times (TBTTs) on a 1.08 GHz channel for a CDMG STA that is operating on the 1.08 GHz channel." "

 Insert the following acronyms into 3.4 in alphabetic order: